MetOffice/CDDS/docs/operational_procedure/cmip6.md

         moo getacl moose:/adhoc/projects/cdds
         ```

 - [x] you use a bash shell.
-CDDS uses Conda.
-Conda can experience problems when running in any other shells except of bash.
+CDDS uses Conda which can experience problems running in a shell other than bash.

     !!! tip
         You can check which shell you use by following command: